Johncxsong/Johncxsong.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hello!
-I'm John Song, a Master's graduate in Information Science with two years of research experience in bioinformatics.
-I've developed a Java-based Bayesian Network Model for flu diagnosis and contributed to projects involving AI and machine learning, including prompt design for large language models and pathology image analysis using pre-trained models.
-I'm passionate about leveraging AI to revolutionize healthcare by reducing costs and making personalized AI healthcare assistants accessible to everyone.
+I'm John Song, a Master's graduate in Information Science with 1.5+ of research experience in bioinformatics.
+I've implemented a Java-based Bayesian Network Model for flu diagnosis and contributed to projects involving AI and machine learning, including prompt design for large language models and pathology image analysis using pre-trained models.
+I'm passionate about leveraging AI to benefit to everyone.

 ##### My Journey
 - **Bayesian Network Modeling in Java**